evandroforks/shell_scripts/README.md

 # Scripts Utilities

-Useful and seflt contained shell scripts for programming and time evaluation.
+Useful and self contained shell scripts for programming and time evaluation.